AlexWendland/agrocd-cluster-demo/README.md

 ```
 kubectl get svc -n argocd
 ```
-8. (optional) Sign into the admin user for the argocd CLI.
+8. (optional) Sign into the argocd CLI with the admin user.
 ```
 argocd login <ARGOCD IP>
+argocd cluster add minikube
 ```
+9. (optional) Sign into the argocd UI with the admin user.
+Go to the <ARGOCD IP> and fill in the details there.
+10.